vchibrikov/AFMPL/AFMPL_data_treatment.md

 Usov, I., & Mezzenga, R. (2015).
 FiberApp: an open-source software for tracking and analyzing polymers, filaments, biomacromolecules, and fibrous objects.
 Macromolecules, 48(5), 1269-1280.
 DOI: 10.1021/ma502264c.
 Further method explanation is taken from the respected paper, and for more details, I strongly refer you to that paper.

 ## Mean-squared end-to-end distance (MSED)
 One of the most practical and widely used methods for thepersistence length estimation is to calculate the mean-squaredend-to-end distance (MSED) between contour segments.
-This characteristic for a WLC model in 2D hasthe following theoretical dependence:
+This characteristic for a worm-like chains model in 2D has the following theoretical dependence:

 $R^2 = 4 \lambda (l - 2 \lambda (1 - e^{-\frac{l}{2\lambda}}))$

+where λ is the persistence length and R is the direct distance between any pair of segments along a contour separated by an arc length l.

+Image respresentation of MSED method is provided on image below:

 ## Bond correlation function (BCF)
+The bond correlation function (BCF) is the most generalway to evaluate the persistence length.
+For a worm-like chains in 2D, it corresponds to the following equation:

+$\cos(\theta) = e^{-\frac{l}{2\lambda}}$

+where θ is the angle between tangent directions of any two segments along a fibril contour separated by an arc length l.

 ## Mean-squared midpoint displacement (MSMD)